CodingByTahaK/ActivityScout/README.md

 ## 🚀 The Solution

-**OpportunityMatch AI** is the world's first AI-powered program finder that solves all three problems:
+**ActivityScout** is an AI-powered program finder that solves all three problems:

 ### ✅ **Track 2: Equity-Focused Search** (Human-Centered AI)
 - **Explicit affordability filters**: Free only, Financial aid available, Subsidized/sliding scale